nerdroychan/kvbench/README.md

 running the benchmarks as specified.

-In addition to standard single-process benchmarks, it also seamlessly incorporates a key-value client/server setup that operates with a dedicated server thread or machine.
+In addition to standard single-process benchmarks, it also seamlessly incorporates a key-value client/server implementation that operates with a dedicated server thread or machine.

 ## Usage